-If you’re looking for freight cost savings, it may be time to consider other carriers for specific delivery areas in your network.
-For many companies, it’s a worthy question – in recent years, e-commerce companies have seen a huge shift in the way residential packages weighing less than five pounds are handled.
+If you’re looking for freight cost savings and a backup plan to handle higher than anticipated shipping volumes, it may be time to consider other carriers for specific delivery areas in your network.
+For many companies, it’s a worthy question − in recent years, e-commerce companies have seen a huge shift in the way residential packages weighing less than five pounds are handled.
 Up to 50% of these packages are now being delivered through the United States Postal Service (USPS).

 Many companies are also using niche carriers and services to handle special handling options, same day delivery and returns.